vechain/vevote/README.md

 # VeVote Mono Repo

-VeVote is a decentralized governance platform built on VeChain.
+VeVote is a decentralized governance platform.
 This repository serves as the monorepo for the VeVote project, containing all relevant components such as the frontend, smart contracts, and utilities.

 ## Requirements